jstetich/FOCB_WQ/Analysis/Impervious_Analysis.md

 ```

 For all those models the differences between land weighted and total pct
 cover within a kilometer are tiny.
-WE use the land-scaled IC value as
+We use the land-scaled IC value as
 more useful

 ## 500 Meter IC